See also our article on the Best Multi-Modulation Pedals.

 • Multi-Mode Modulation Pedals

-The lists in this article are based on the ratings of each pedal from various online music stores
+The lists in this article are based on the ratings of each pedal from various online music stores.

-Stereo Chorus Pedals in a Compact Case
+Stereo Chorus Pedals in a Compact (or Mini) Case

-- Boss Super-Chorus CH-1
+- BOSS Super-Chorus CH-1

 An evergreen analog chorus pedal launched in 1989 and now upgraded to Stereo, the CH-1 made its way on several best-selling records.
 Features familiar 4-knob controls (rate, depth, EQ, and level) and delivers the classic swirly effect that can border on vibe at higher depth settings.